soerenssch/EnergyDemand/README.md

   2.  `weather_data_process.py` - Script for processing the raw weather data.

 02 - Data Pre-processing
+  1. `022_Merge_Weather_and_Demand.ipynb` - Merging our key historical data for training and benchmarking.
-  1. `data_handling.ipynb` - Primary notebook for initial data processing and handling.
+  2. `data_handling.ipynb` - Primary notebook for initial data processing and handling.
 For initial Modelling purpose, not used further in our benchmarking and App.

 03 - Data exploration
   1. `data_exploration.ipynb` - Data exploration and time series analytics, to gain understanding of the data structure.